Richard Sharp (banker): Conservative donations

 Sharp's failure to tell the Digital, Culture, Media and Sport Committee of his discussions was examined at their meeting on 7 February 2023.
 The Committee concluded that this omission prevented appropriate scrutiny.
 The cross-party committee stated Sharp failed to provide "the full facts we required to make an informed judgment on his suitability as a candidate.
 Mr Sharp should consider the impact his omissions will have on trust in him, the BBC and the public appointments process".
 Labour MP Lucy Powell feared the report put the impartiality and independence of the BBC into doubt and criticised "cronyism", while Liberal Democrat MP Daisy Cooper called for the ministerial ethics adviser to investigate Johnson.

-The broadcaster Jonathan Dimbleby said Sharp should "fall on his sword" due the criticism he had faced and added the trouble was causing a "great deal of damage for the BBC".
+The broadcaster Jonathan Dimbleby called for Sharp's resignation.
 Journalist Patience Wheatcroft commented on the loan to Johnson that Sharp helped to organise and said Sharp did Johnson "a favour just when he wanted the prime minister to give him the top job at the BBC.(...)
 What the BBC needs in a chairman is impeccable judgment."
 In Declassified UK, former Guardian defence correspondent Richard Norton-Taylor said: "The Sharp affair is the latest episode in a long history of the close relationship between the BBC and the upper reaches of the British establishment."
+In further evidence to the Select Committee, in March 2023, John Birt described Sharp as being unsuitable for the job and blamed the Cabinet Secretary for a failure of governance in the appointment.

-Gary Lineker controversy
+Gary Lineker suspension

-In response to the suspension of Match of the Day presenter Gary Lineker by the BBC several politicians and other political commentators called for Sharp's resignation.
+In response to the suspension of Match of the Day presenter Gary Lineker by the BBC, on 10 March 2023, several politicians and other political commentators called for Sharp's resignation.
 Labour leader Keir Starmer described Sharp's position as "increasingly untenable", while Mark Ruskell, the culture spokesperson for the Scottish Greens, said: "Richard Sharp must go and go now.
 Every second he remains trust in the BBC's ability to carry out its functions free from UK Government influence is eroded."
 Ed Davey, Leader of the Liberal Democrats, called on Sunak to "do the right thing and sack Richard Sharp."